-Scott Klososky is recognized globally for his unique ability to accurately predict future digital trends and provide the logic behind why they will alter the current status quo.
+Scott Klososky is recognized globally for his unique ability to accurately predict future digital trends and provide the logic behind how they will alter the current status quo.

 Tags: Artificial Intelligence, Big Data, Cybercrimes, Cybersecurity, data intelligence, Digital governance., Digital Marketing, Digital Transformation, futurist, machine intelligence, Social Media, Social Networking, trendspotting